Call 24/7.

 Call (877) 855-0765 for 24/7 help with treatment.

 Crossroads Turning Points Inc is a methadone clinic in Prowers County, CO.
-It is situated at 3501 South Main Street, 81052 zip.
-Crossroads Turning Points Inc provides outpatient treatment, regular outpatient treatment and intensive outpatient treatment.
+It is located at 3501 South Main Street, 81052 zip.
+Crossroads Turning Points Inc provides intensive outpatient treatment, outpatient treatment and regular outpatient treatment.
 Crossroads Turning Points Inc provides methadone maintenance.
-Other than methadone treatment, Crossroads Turning Points Inc offers employment counseling or training, HIV and AIDS education, support and counseling and individual counseling.
-Crossroads Turning Points Inc provides medication assisted services to men and women.
-Crossroads Turning Points Inc also supports Spanish patients for drug addiction treatment.
+Other than methadone treatment, Crossroads Turning Points Inc offers family counseling, employment counseling or training and substance use education.
+Crossroads Turning Points Inc provides medication-assisted services to men and women.
+Crossroads Turning Points Inc also supports Spanish patients for addiction treatment.

 24/7 help with treatment

 Partnership For Programress Southeast Health Group is a methadone treatment facility in Prowers County, Colorado.
-It is situated at 100 Kendall Drive, 81052 zip.
+It is located at 100 Kendall Drive, 81052 zip.
 Partnership For Programress Southeast Health Group provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-Partnership For Programress Southeast Health Group provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration.
-Other than methadone treatment, Partnership For Programress Southeast Health Group offers health education services, individual counseling and family counseling.
-Partnership For Programress Southeast Health Group provides medication-assisted treatment to men and women.
+Partnership For Programress Southeast Health Group provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance.
+Other than methadone treatment, Partnership For Programress Southeast Health Group offers HIV and AIDS education, support and counseling, marital/couples counseling and substance use education.
+Partnership For Programress Southeast Health Group provides medication-assisted services to women and men.
 Partnership For Programress Southeast Health Group also supports Spanish patients for addiction treatment.

 24/7 help with treatment